 The west coast of the North Island is home to some of the country’s most famous surf breaks.
 Raglan lies just 2 hours south of the country's largest city, Auckland, where you'll most likely start your surfing holiday New Zealand; and has 3 world-class left hand point breaks and 2 beach breaks.
 The glassy reef breaks at Manu Bay and Whale Bay peel over volcanic reef and boulders for long rides and the occasional run in with Orca.
 With a population of just over 2500, Raglan is a great spot for sampling local organic produce, friendly cafes and live music when you want to wind down from surfing.

 Piha, the backdrop for popular TV programme, Piha Rescue, is another well-known west coast surf spot.
 Less than an hour from Auckland, Piha is a solid beach break with strong rips, and is regarded as one of the country’s top surf beaches.
 The majestic Lion Rock separates South Piha from North Piha and provides a stunning backdrop to a day in the surf.
 A good left hander off nearby Camel Rock with left and rights by Lion Rock mean this beach can be a crowded option in the height of summer.
 Get there early and don’t forget your flip flops, the black sand gets scorching in the afternoon sun.
 When you get hungry, some of the best hot chips can be found at South Piha’s, Blair's on the Beach.

-3. The Mount & Papamoa - North Island East Coast
+3. Whangamata, The Mount, Papamoa & - North Island East Coast

 Named surf spots: 7